-Clinical performance studies were conducted outside of the EU in geographies with similar but not identical prevalence of HBV genotypes.
-Combined with analytical performance, literature reviews (showing common genotypes between EU and outside of the EU) as well as peer reviewed published literature demonstrating clinical performance using the device from various geographical locations that have genotype common to EU, provided support for the device's intended use.
-See Figure 11.1 for the distribution of HBV genotypes by country.
+Clinical performance studies were conducted outside of the EU in geographies with a similar but not identical prevalence of HBV genotypes.
+Combined with analytical performance, literature reviews (showing common genotypes between EU and outside of the EU) as well as peer-reviewed published literature demonstrating clinical performance using the device from various geographical locations that have genotypes common to the EU, provided support for the device's intended use.
+See Figure 13 for the distribution of HBV genotypes by country.